 3️⃣ Model eating them yourself - it's age-old advice, but it's important.
 Children need to see adults and other children eating vegetables to support their intake.

-Still not having much luck?
-One thing that's important to remember, is that fussy eating is so common, it's been reported to occur in as many as 60% of children.
+If your toddler suddenly seems to hate every green food on their plate, you’re definitely not alone.
+One thing that's important to remember is that fussy eating is so common, it's been reported to occur in as many as 60% of children.
 So, it's almost inevitable that there will be a time when your little one will go through a phase of fussiness!